jc141x/jc141-bash/setup/en/readme.md

 <br>

 ### Hardware Support
-You graphic hardware (GPU/APU) **must** have Vulkan 1.3 support for releases which use DXVK and VKD3D, marked as start.e-w.sh for the start script.
+Releases with start.e-w.sh must have Vulkan 1.3 support.

 Releases with start.n-w.sh require Vulkan support but not 1.3 necessarily.

 Releases with start.n.sh generally do not require vulkan support.

 #### [SteamDeck support on Arch](steamdeck/arch.md)
 <br>